mikependon/RepoDB.NET/pages/classes/querymultipleextractor.md

 These are the methods available on this class.

 - `Extract` - a generic based method that will extract the contents of the `DbDataReader` into a class object.
-- `Scalar` - a method that is used to get the first column of the result.
+- `Scalar` - a method that is being used to get the first column of the result.

 > When using the `Scalar()` method, you can pass a generic type as a type of the result.
 Also, when calling any of the mentioned above, the pointer of the `DbDataReader` is advances to the next result.